HaileB65/HaileB65/README.md

 [<img src="https://github.com/HaileB65/test/blob/main/github-header-image2.png"/>](https://www.linkedin.com/in/haile-brendon/)

 I like solving problems and developing websites.
-I like learning how things work and how to improve apon them.
-Finding challenges that get me thinking and seeing a project come to life.
+I like learning how things work and how to improve upon them.
+I love seeing a project come to life.

 ### 🤝 Connect with me:
 <a href="https://www.linkedin.com/in/haile-brendon/">